 The application window to become a FFICM examiner is now open.
 Closing date for applications is Tuesday 31 July 2018.

-The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Spec.
-The role of an examiner is set out in the Job Description, copy available on related downloads and can also be found at Appendix B of the Examiner Regulations.
+The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Specification (PS).
+The role of an examiner is set out in the Job Description (JD), copy available on related downloads and can also be found at Appendix A of the Examiner Regulations.

 Full details of the selection process can be found at Section 4 of the FFICM Examination (Selection and Appointment of Examiners) Regulations.

 Term of Examinership and commitment

 FFICM Examiners are expected to complete a term of 10 years Examinership and commit at least 7 days per academic year and have approval from their Trust to achieve this.